Introduction and significance of the theme

 Like the Raad voor Cultuur in the report Access to culture emphasized, the value of culture is multifaceted (Raad voor Cultuur 2024).
 Culture represents first and foremost an essential, intrinsic value.
 In this way, culture enriches people's lives and society as a whole.
 At the same time, culture has a social value thanks to its positive influence on mental and physical health (Gielen et al. 2020, Berkers et al. 2021).
 And culture also generates an economic value.

-According to calculations by Statistics Netherlands, the added economic value of the cultural and creative sectors together amounted to 2022 billion euros in 29,9 (3,4 percent of the
+According to calculations by Statistics Netherlands, the added economic value of the cultural and creative sectors combined amounted to 29,9 billion euros in 2022 (3,4 percent of the

 On this page we will discuss the financial flows to the cultural sector that help to create this intrinsic, social and economic value.
 We build on previous research by Berenschot (2025) and Geven in Nederland (2024) in particular.
 And we use data from the EU, the Dutch government and Statistics Netherlands (CBS) on government expenditure and information from various annual reports and monitors from industry associations, cultural organisations and charities.
 In doing so, we map out how the cultural sector is financed and how the financial flows relate to each other.